Open-LinaOS-Foundation/LinaOS/Documentation/core-api/irq/irq-domain.rst

 between hwirq and IRQ numbers.
 Mappings are added to the irq_domain by calling irq_create_mapping() which accepts the irq_domain and a hwirq number as arguments.
-If a mapping for the hwirq doesn't already exist then it will allocate a new Linux irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.
+If a mapping for the hwirq doesn't already exist then it will allocate a new LinaOS irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.

-When an interrupt is received, irq_find_mapping() function should be used to find the Linux IRQ number from the hwirq number.
+When an interrupt is received, irq_find_mapping() function should be used to find the LinaOS IRQ number from the hwirq number.

 The irq_create_mapping() function must be called *atleast once* before any call to irq_find_mapping(), lest the descriptor will not be allocated.

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.
+If the driver has the LinaOS IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.